'It Really Doesn't Feel Real': Sister Of UC Davis Grad Killed In Russia Searches For Answers

 A graduate of UC Davis and a student of the world – her murder is turning into an international mystery.

-“The police have told us what they know but there are still so many holes, and I don’t know if we’ll ever get all of the answers,” Marie Claire Serou said.MORE NEWS: Events Around Sacramento Celebrate First Nationally Recognized Juneteenth
+“The police have told us what they know but there are still so many holes, and I don’t know if we’ll ever get all of the answers,” Marie Claire Serou said.MORE NEWS: Paratransit: New Rental Car Service For People With Disabilities In Sacramento